2025-DEV1-011/TicTacToe/README.md

 # Tic Tac Toe Kata – 2025-DEV1-011/TicTacToe

 ## Overview
-This project is a clean, test-driven implementation of the classic Tic Tac Toe game, built with Java and Spring Boot.
+This project is a clean, test-driven implementation of the classic Tic Tac Toe game, built with Java and Spring Framework.
 It demonstrates best practices in software craftsmanship, including TDD, clear domain modeling, and RESTful API design.
 The codebase is structured for clarity, maintainability, and extensibility.

 ## Project Goals
 - Provide a robust backend for playing Tic Tac Toe via a REST API and a web UI